-CWP is soliciting SYELP proposals based on historical financial data, with the expectation that it will receive notification of its funding allocations in June 2024.
+CWP is soliciting SYELP proposals based on historical financial data, with the expectation that it will receive notification of its funding allocations in June 2025.
 The size of the contracts awarded will be dependent upon available funding.
-Through this solicitation, the CWP Board of Directors will approve proposals eligible for funding at its meeting on November 29, 2023; proposers will be notified of the decision on or after December 1, 2023.
-CWP will issue a non-financial MOU to each successful proposer for purposes of initiating staff training and coordinating outreach, recruitment and intake.
+Through this solicitation, the CWP Board of Directors will approve proposals eligible for funding at its meeting on January 29, 2025; proposers will be notified of the decision on or after February 4, 2025.
+CWP will issue a nonfinancial MOU to each successful proposer for purposes of initiating staff training and coordinating outreach, recruitment and intake.
+Contracts for reimbursement of start-up costs may be awarded contingent upon fund availability.

-Contract operations will begin July 1, 2024, contingent upon successful contract negotiations.
-If an award is made, the contract will be cost reimbursement based.
+Contract operations will begin July 1, 2025, contingent upon successful contract negotiations.
+If an award is made, the contract will be a combine benchmark payments with cost reimbursement for participant wages, fringe benefits and stipends.

 As stated, prospective proposers must submit a Letter of Intent by 5 p.m.
-EDT September 27, 2023 and must attend the mandatory Bidders Conference to be considered for funding through this RFP.
+ET November 13, 2024 and must attend the mandatory Bidders Conference to be considered for funding through this RFP.
 CWP reserves the right to extend the deadline for Letters of Intent should the initial response be deemed insufficient.